OlinDSA2025/olindsa2025.github.io/in_class/day01.md

 Choose a category of algorithms from the list below (or make up your own).
 Try to choose ones that you are less familiar with (or maybe start with a familiar one and then choose one less so).
 For each category:

-* Come up with a basic definition of what sorts of problems the algorithm is designed to solve.
+* Come up with a basic definition of what types of problems that the algorithm can solve.
-* List the sorts of metrics that an algorithm designer might care about when creating an algorithm of this type.
+* List the metrics that an algorithm designer might care about when creating an algorithm of this type.
-* List at least two examples of how algorithms of this type are used in society (applications).
+* List at least two examples of how algorithms of this type are used in the world (applications).

 The list of general algorithm classes is below.
 * Data Compression (lossless or lossy)